-We’ve compiled information on the in-demand tech jobs and the skills needed for 2019 and beyond through online research and what our clients are seeking in terms of a consultant, or new hire, and featuring these lucrative roles here on our blog weekly.
+We’ve compiled information on the in-demand tech jobs and the skills needed for 2019 and beyond through online research and what our clients are seeking in terms of a consultant, or new hire, and featuring these lucrative roles here on our blog throughout the year.
 2020 will be here before we know it.
 It will be interesting to see what sought after jobs and skills will be carried over and what new ones will make the list.
 If you’re seeking talent or a new opportunity yourself, get in touch.
 Let’s make 2019 a great year for tech and IT careers together.

 Highly Hirable in 2019: Full Stack Developers